 The 80s continued with solo exhibitions in Seattle, Boston, Milan, Rome, Madrid, Berna and Nagoya (Japan).
-It is noted his exhibition at the Mezzanine Gallery in the Metropolitan Museum of Art in New York in 1987 and the first of his individual exhibition at the Charles Cowles Gallery in New York in 1988.
+It is noted his exhibition at the Mezzanine Gallery in the Metropolitan Museum of Art in New York in 1987.
+The first of his individual exhibition at the Charles Cowles Gallery in New York in 1988.

 In the 90s he was visiting teacher at the NY School of Art in New York, at Northwestern University in Chicago and at the Art School of the Chicago Institute of Art.
 In 1994 he received Premio Andalucía de Artes Plásticas.
 Several exhibitions in Europe and Spain are followed.

-In 2009, he won the "Francisco de Goya" Painting Prize from the Villa de Madrid.
+In 2009, Chema Cobo won the “Francisco de Goya” Painting Prize from the Villa de Madrid.
 He had made many exhibitions in Galleries and Museums getting deep in the master lines of his work in his more than 40 years of work.